There are few things more magical than watching a puppy grow.

 Exploratory behavior is important right now and all a part of the learning process.

 “Allow the dog to sniff the environment when you bring the dog out for walks,” Siracusa says.
 “It’s OK for your dog to explore the environment, starting to recognize the smells, because dogs communicate through smells.
 He will learn how many dogs there are in the area.
 Allowing the dog to explore the environment at this age is very important.”

 Typically, spaying or neutering of your puppy is done at 6 months old.
 Talk with your vet about timing.

 “At this point I think you can move to more advanced training,” Siracusa says.
 “We might try to start exposing the dog to more professional training, for example, if we want him to be a working dog or want him to be an agility dog.”

 It’s important to help your puppy acclimate to receiving regular veterinary care.

 “When the dog goes to the vet for its first vaccines, then it should be exposed to positive things,” he says.
 “We use baby food a lot with our patients.
 While they are eating some baby food, that is when the veterinarian is doing the vaccines.
 This type of gradual exposure should continue throughout the other stages.”

 Try getting the dog used to the waiting room by doing what Siracusa calls “happy visits.”

 “Sitting in the waiting room, giving some treats to the dog and go back home,” he says.
 “We need to get the dog used to it now, when it’s easy to handle.
 Otherwise, when its big, then it might actually be trouble.”

-The challenges and excitement of owning and caring for your new dog don't end after 48 weeks.
-Check out Care.com’s Pet Guide, as well as a comprehensive collection of pet care articles and resources, so you are always prepared to provide the best care possible for that special member of your family.
+The challenges and excitement of owning and caring for your new dog don’t end after 48 weeks.
+Check out The Complete Guide to Owning a Dog, so you are always prepared to provide the best care possible for that special member of your family.